The CU vs CSU decision usually comes down to your major, your budget, and your daily fit.

 Is CU Boulder or CSU harder to get into?

 CU Boulder is generally more selective overall.
-76% acceptance rate for CU and 89% for CSU.
+81% acceptance rate for CU and 89% for CSU.
 Program selectivity can still flip this in specific majors.
+Direct admission to CU’s College of Engineering and Applied Science or Leeds School of Business is significantly more competitive than the overall admit rate suggests.

 Are CU Boulder and CSU both good for engineering?

 Yes, both can work for engineering.
-CU’s advantage is scale and research branding.
-CSU’s advantage is applied learning and a strong campus infrastructure.
+CU’s advantage is scale and research branding — particularly in aerospace, where CU is the No. 1 public university recipient of NASA awards.
+CSU’s advantage is applied learning and a strong campus infrastructure, with standout programs in mechanical and biomedical engineering.
 Your best choice depends on your engineering field and learning style.

 What if I’m pre-vet or want animal science?

 CSU is usually the better starting point.
-CSU highlights a top national ranking in veterinary medicine.
+CSU’s veterinary medicine program is ranked #2 in the nation, and the school’s new One Health Initiative undergraduate research track gives pre-vet applicants a competitive edge in DVM school admissions.
 You can also find more direct animal-health exposure on campus.

 Which school is more affordable?

 CSU is usually cheaper on average, especially for out-of-state students.
 CSU’s net price sits at $19,828, and CU’s at $22,640.
+The gap widens significantly for non-residents — CSU’s out-of-state tuition is roughly $10,000/year less than CU’s.
 Still run both net price calculators, because your aid can change this.

 Which campus has a more “college town” feel?